Syntacticdev/Calculator-App-Using-React.js/README.md

 - log in base10
 - Factorial

-## Follow SyntacticDev on Instagram @devsyntatic 💤
+## Follow SyntacticDev on Instagram @devsyntactic 💤